aws/aws-cdk-rfcs/text/0219-ecs-service-extensions.md

 # README

 The new ECS `Service` construct is a simple base class to describe your application.
-You can use to easily attach AWS ECS features to your application using a system of extensions.
+You can use it to easily attach AWS ECS features to your application using a system of extensions.
 Each extension is responsible for a single feature that you might want to enable on your service.

 For example you can use the `AppMeshExtension` to add an Envoy proxy sidecar to your ECS